National qualifications framework: Ireland

 The National Framework of Qualifications is the framework used in Ireland.

 Kenya

 In December 2014 the Parliament of Kenya passed the Kenya National Qualifications Framework Act to establish a "national system for the articulation, classification, registration, quality assurance, and the monitoring and evaluation of national qualifications".

 New Zealand

 The New Zealand Qualifications Framework, administered by the New Zealand Qualifications Authority, covers qualifications in secondary and tertiary education in New Zealand.

 Pakistan

 The National Qualifications Framework of Pakistan covers qualifications from pre-primary to doctoral degrees in eight levels, taking in academic and vocational education.
 Higher education, corresponding to levels five to eight, is covered by the Framework for Higher Education Qualifications of Pakistan, administered by the Higher Education Commission of Pakistan.

+Philippines

+The Philippines uses the Philippine Qualification Framework (PQF) as its national level qualifications framework.

+As a member of the Association of Southeast Asian Nations (ASEAN), the Philippines adopts the ASEAN Qualifications Reference Framework (AQRF) to link national qualifications framework across ASEAN member states.

+The PQF is implemented by the Department of Education (DepEd), Technical Education and Skills Development Authority (TESDA), Commission on Higher Education (CHED), Professional Regulation Commission (PRC), Department of Labor and Employment (DOLE), Department of Interior and Local Government (DILG), and Department of Trade and Industry (DTI).